Last reviewed 5 September 2022

 The Act is not prescriptive about the nature or content of such instruction, training and supervision, and employers must make their own judgments and analysis about what is required.
 This legal requirement is supported by the MHSWR, which requires training to take place both on recruitment and on being exposed to new risks or increased risks.
 They also require the employee’s capabilities to be taken into account.

 Where the training is provided in-house employers must carry out their own risk assessments.
 Where the training is provided off site at a third parties’ premises, employers must request risk assessments from the third party and ensure that their staff attending training will not be put at risk.
+And of course given the recent global pandemic, training is now often undertaken virtually.

 Training room/classroom training